The Entrepreneur’s Guide to Setting Up a Business in New Zealand

 Decide on business name

 The first step would be to reserve your company name online.
 Your company name must be unique and can be reserved for up to 20 working days with the Companies Office.
 To ensure that your business name is unique, search on ONECheck to confirm that the name you want is not already protected.
 Applying for a name to incorporate your company costs NZ$10.22 and the applications received during normal business hours will be processed within two hours.
+Try using a company name generator for ideas if you’re having trouble coming up with a unique business name.
+These tools can provide you with a list of potential business names based on keywords and other criteria that you provide.
+However, it’s important to remember that the name you choose should accurately represent your brand and be easy for customers to remember and spell.

 Register your business online